August 15, 2023

 What’s more?

-The means test also assesses any income you get by selling, leaving, or investing the income obtained from selling your house.
+The means test also assesses any income your employees get by selling, leaving, or investing the income obtained from selling their house.

-If you sell your house, the income you get from the sale is considered in the means test.
+If your employees sell their house, the income they get from the sale is considered in the means test.

-However, if you sell the house because it's no longer suitable or affordable to maintain, up to €190,500 of the sale proceeds will be excluded from the means test.
+However, if they sell the house because it's no longer suitable or affordable to maintain, up to €190,500 of the sale proceeds will be excluded from the means test.

-This exemption applies if you use the money from the sale to:
+This exemption applies if your employees use the money from the sale to:

 Buy or rent more suitable accommodation.